matousp/mobile-profiling/README.md

 <h3>3.
 Processing DNS data</h3>

-DNS data are processed by <tt>format-dns.pl> script that reads raw tshark extracted DNS data, analyzes it and prints DNS profiles based on DNS request occurences.
+DNS data are processed by <tt>format-dns.pl</tt> script that reads raw tshark extracted DNS data, analyzes it and prints DNS profiles based on DNS request occurences.
+As keys, the script observes requested DNS servers (IP addresses), domain request types (A, AAAA, PTR, etc.), and domain name requests.
+All these keys are used to build a DNS profile of the device based on occurrences of values.

 <tt>Format: format-dns.pl -f \<dns.txt\> </tt>